 · Their GP or Health Visitor

 · An NHS Ear, Nose and Throat (ENT) doctor

 If you have concerns about your child’s hearing, please discuss these with your GP or Health Visitor first.
 We are unable to provide specific advice about children that have not yet been referred to us.

 If you or your child requires an interpreter to be present at the appointment, please contact us as soon as possible so that we can arrange this.

 Your appointment letter will confirm the location of your appointment.

-Most of our appointments are held at the Royal Surrey County Hospital, in Outpatients 7.
-Information about how to get to the hospital, including information about parking, can be found by clicking here.
+Most of our appointments are held at Royal Surrey County Hospital, in Outpatients 7.

-Please check in for your appointment in Outpatients 7, which is indicated with the red arrow on the map.
-Click here for map.
+Please check in for your appointment in Outpatients 7.

 Older children can be seen for routine hearing tests and hearing aid reviews at the following locations if these are more convenient for you: